Licensing & Accreditation

 AARC uses an external accreditation service to give an independent evaluation of our governance, practices and outcomes.
 AARC has a contract with Canadian Accreditation Council of Human Services (CAC).

-- AARC Recovery Homes (Respite Care with Addiction and Intensive Treatment Designations)
+- AARC Recovery Homes (Host Family Living Program with Addiction Designation)

 The Canadian Accreditation Council (CAC) is a non-profit organization that has itself been accredited by the International Society for Quality in Healthcare (ISQua), the leading international health care evaluation program.
 You can find out more about CAC here.

 Charity registration number 132199480RR0001

 The Alberta Adolescent Recovery Centre is formally known as “AARC Adolescent Recovery Centre” and is incorporated under the Canada Not-For-Profit Corporations Act.

 As a Not-For-Profit Corporation registered under the Canada Not-For-Profit Corporations Act and a Non-Profit Alberta company registered to carry on business in the province, AARC is subject to and adheres to the laws governing such organizations.
 We are recognized under the Core Health Care category by Canada Revenue Agency’s Charities Directorate.

 You can donate to AARC here.